BlogWorkflow documentation · Comparison

 Inline editing.
 Capture's editor is closer to a document than a video timeline.
 Reorder steps with drag and drop.
 Replace a screenshot when the UI changes without re-recording the whole guide.
 Rewrite the AI-generated description in plain text.
 This is what makes a guide stay useful for two years instead of going stale on the first UI change.
 Scribe has the same capability on Pro and up; both products are mature here.

 Branded PDF export.
-Capture exports a branded PDF on every plan, including Free.
+Capture exports a branded PDF on the Team plan.
 Scribe restricts branded exports to Pro and up.
 For a CS team sharing guides with enterprise customers who keep a record, this matters: the guide goes into the customer's wiki as a PDF anyway, and the branded version is the one that gets attached to QBR decks.

-The Scribe G2 reviews surface a recurring pattern: "wish voice narration was included" shows up in roughly one in ten reviews from team plan customers.
+The Scribe G2 reviews surface a recurring pattern: "the captured text needs heavy editing" shows up regularly from team plan customers.
 That is what reaching for the Capture extension at $12 per seat is meant to solve.

 04 · Section